Whitby Town F.C.: Logan-Nogan years

 Longtime manager Harry Dunn was replaced by Dave Logan early in season 2004–05 after a string of poor performances.
 The former Blues stalwart turned the side around as they equalled a club record 19 games without defeat and in the process made the Northern Premier League promotion play-offs.
 They lost in the semi-final to Farsley Celtic after extra-time.
 Town also reached the final of the Northern Premier League Challenge Cup but lost in extra time to Matlock Town.

-2005–06 saw Logan looking to improve on that great first season and with the building of the brand-new 505-seater West Stand at the Turnbull Ground, the future looked bright, though Whitby finished just outside the play-offs, in sixth.
+During the 2005–06 season, the club built a new 505-seater West Stand at the Turnbull Ground.
+In this season, the club finished outside the play-offs in sixth position.

 A new era started at the beginning of the 2006–07 season when former Welsh International Lee Nogan took over the reins.
 David Logan left Whitby Town to pursue a new career North of the border.

 Nogan resigned in October 2007 after an uncharacteristically bad start to the season for Whitby.
 Senior player Phil Brumwell took temporary command of first team affairs, helped out by former Spennymoor and Tow Law stalwart Graeme Clark.

 The pair were awarded the job on a permanent basis early in 2008 and remained at the helm going into the 2008–09 season.
 Later, Brumwell resigned to prolong his playing career in December 2008.
 Clark appointed Nogan as Assistant manager in his second spell on the coaching staff.

 Whitby finished the season fourth-bottom in the Premier Division, and inside the relegation places.
 However, ground issues with Cammell Laird, meant Whitby avoided a first-ever relegation in their history, at the expense of the Merseyside club.

 Clark resigned in the meantime, and the iconic Harry Dunn, sacked from Blyth Spartans despite taking them to the FA Cup third round and earning the Northumberland club £400,000 months earlier, began a second spell as Whitby manager.